 When female cannabis plants are grown in the absence of males, they are called sensimilla.

 Sensimilla is preferred by both grow operators and consumers alike as it has three notable advantages.

-The a typical picture of a stoner, laying comatose in front of a TV, is probably originally related to an Indica strain.
+The typical picture of a stoner, lying comatose in front of a TV, is probably related initially to one of many indica strains.

-Indica strains originated from Central Asia and the subcontinent, and are found abundantly in the Afghan and Indian mountain regions.
+Indica cannabis is thought to originate from Central Asia and the subcontinent, and are found abundantly in the Afghan and Indian mountain regions.

 These strains originate from hot climates with short seasons, such as Central America and Southeast Asia.
-Sativa genetic markers are identifiable through a number of key characteristics:
+Sativa genetic markers are identifiable through several key characteristics:

 This has been on-going for thousands of years, leading to hybrid strains, which have now been bred with other hybrid strains on multiple occasions.